 When dealing with smart light bulbs this is a more frustrating problem.
 If someone turns the light switch off, no power is getting to the bulb.
 As a result, Alexa can’t control the device as the smart bulb needs constant power.

-2. Check your home Wi-Fi network
+2. If the Alexa Device is Unresponsive, Check your home Wi-Fi network

 Check Wi-Fi is working